-Dividends, disposition of earnings and outlook Corporate Governance Report Board of Directors Group management To reinvigorate energy and future belief, SAS has developed a new Employee Value Proposition "Together we Move Scandinavia" to better position SAS' brand in the market.
+Dividends, disposition of earnings and outlook Corporate Governance Report

+To reinvigorate energy and future belief, SAS has developed a new Employee Value Proposition "Together we Move Scandinavia" to better position SAS' brand in the market.
 In addition, SAS is in the middle of implementing a cultural transformation program, in 26 employee driven initiatives by 2026 "26by26", to align SAS' employee experience with our value proposition to build a strong identity built on SAS purpose.